-The Company operates in three major lines of business that are also the Company's reportable operating segments - the operation of surgical facilities, the operation of optical services and the operation of ancillary services.
+The Company operates in three major lines of business that are also the Company's reportable operating segments - the operation of surgical facilities, the operation of ancillary services and the operation of optical services.
 "All other" primarily consists of the Company's corporate general and administrative functions.
-Prior to the third quarter of 2017, the all other component was disaggregated and presented below the reportable operating segments in the Adjusted EBITDA reconciliation table.
-The Company has conformed the prior periods to align to the current year presentation.
-These changes had no effect on the Company's reportable operating segments, which are presented consistent with prior periods.